-- NCLEX pass rate for all first time test takers in the same calendar year will be at least 80%. - At least 55% of graduates will have completed the Clinical Component of the program within 3 years of beginning Clinical Nursing courses. - > 50% of graduates will be employed in a position requiring an RN license within six-twelve months after completing the Program. - > 50% of graduates enter a BSN program within six-twelve months after completing the Program.
+- 1. NCLEX pass rate for all first time test takers in the same calendar year will be at least 80%. - 2.
+At least 50% of graduates will have completed the clinical component of the program within 3 years of enrollment in the first nursing course.

+- A. >50% of graduates will be employed in a position requiring an RN license within six-twelve months after completing the Program. - B. > 50% of graduates enter a BSN program within six-twelve months after completing the Program.